KAN/H: Kolmogorov-Arnold Network using Haar-like bases: Preparation

 The Kolmogorov-Arnold Network (KAN) is a multi-layer network for function approximation.
-The output of each layer of the KAN is calculated as the sum of values calculated by unary functions based on the Kolmogorov-Arnold Theorem.
-That is, the values $\mathbf{x}_{l+1}$ at the layer $l+1$ is computed by using the values $\mathbf{x}_l = (x_{l,1}, ... x_{l,n_l})$ of layer $l$ as follows:
+Each layer of KAN computes its output as a sum of unary functions based on the Kolmogorov-Arnold Theorem.
+Specifically, the output $\mathbf{x}_{l+1}$ at layer $l+1$ is computed from the input $\mathbf{x}_l = (x_{l,1}, \ldots, x_{l,n_l})$ at layer $l$ as:

-where $\xi_{l,j,i}$ is a unary function that takes $x_{l,i}$, the value of the $i$-th unit of the layer $l$, and outputs to the $j$-th unit of the layer $l+1$.
+where $\xi_{l,j,i}$ is a unary function that takes $x_{l,i}$ (the output of the $i$-th unit at layer $l$) and outputs to the $j$-th unit of layer $l+1$.

-By using $\Xi$ defined by Eq.\ref{eq:Xi}, an $L$-layered KAN can be defined as follows:
+By using $\Xi$ defined in Eq.~\ref{eq:Xi}, an $L$-layered KAN can be defined as follows:

-Originally in \cite{liu2025kan}, $\xi$ is expressed as a weighted sum of a unary B-spline and a basis function (typically SiLU) that serves as a residual connection.
-This weight and the weights for each B-spline are learned using back-propagation.
+In \cite{liu2025kan}, $\xi$ is expressed as a weighted sum of a unary B-spline and a basis function (typically SiLU) that serves as a residual connection.
+These weights and the B-spline parameters are learned via backpropagation.